This activity is jointly provided by Global Education Group and Integritas Communications.

 The planners and managers reported the following financial relationships or relationships to products or devices they or their spouses/life partners have with commercial interests related to the content of this CME/CE activity:

-Ashley Marostica, RN, MSN, has nothing to disclose.
 Lindsay Borvansky has nothing to disclose.
 Andrea Funk has nothing to disclose.
-Liddy Knight has nothing to disclose.
+Ashley Cann has nothing to disclose.
+Julia Muino has nothing to disclose.
 Rose O’Connor, PhD, CHCP, has nothing to disclose.
+Jim Kappler, PhD, has nothing to disclose.

 AMA PRA Category 1 Credit(s)TM

-Global Education Group designates this enduring material for a maximum of 1.00 AMA PRA Category 1 CreditTM.
+Global Education Group designates this enduring activity for a maximum of 1.50 AMA PRA Category 1 CreditsTM .
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure of Unlabeled Use

-This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
-Global Education Group (Global) and Integritas do not recommend the use of any agent outside of the labeled indications.
+This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the US Food and Drug Administration.
+Global and Integritas Communications do not recommend the use of any agent outside of the labeled indications.

 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of any organization associated with this activity.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.